-Apple has released iOS 7.1, a new, significant update to iOS 7 for iPad, iPhone and iPod touch owners that brings some new features, improvements and tweaks to the mobile operating system.
+Apple has released iOS 7.1.1, a small new update that adds to the significant iOS 7.1 update for iPad, iPhone and iPod touch that arrived in March, bringing some new features, improvements and tweaks to the mobile operating system.

-Apple on 10 March released iOS 7.1, which can be downloaded by going to your device's settings, then clicking General > Software Update.
+Apple on 22 April released iOS 7.1.1, just over a month after iOS 7.1 was released, which can be downloaded by going to your device's settings, then clicking General > Software Update.

 iOS 7.1: CarPlay

 iOS 7.1, as promised, brings CarPlay compatibility to iOS 7.
 You'll need a CarPlay enabled car, though.
 Find out more about CarPlay here.